-- Keep pressure off the sore area completely and continuously.

-- Keep the area completely clean.

-Wash it gently with clean or boiled

-water twice a day.
-Do not use

-alcohol, iodine, merthiolate, or other
+- Keep pressure off the sore area completely and continuously. - Keep the area completely clean.
+Wash it gently with clean or boiled water twice a day.
+Do not use alcohol, iodine, merthiolate, or other strong antiseptics. - Eat well.

-strong antiseptics.

-- Eat well.
 If lots of liquid comes out of the sore, a lot of protein and iron are lost with it.
 These must be replaced for quicker healing.
 Also take iron pills if signs of anemia are present.
 Eat foods rich in protein: beans, lentils, eggs, meat, fish, milk products.

-- Do not rub or massage areas he helps a boy learn to walk.
-(Photo, John Fago.) where pressure sores might be forming.
-This could tear weakened flesh and make the sore inside bigger.

-pressure sore on his butt.
+This young man with paraplegia has a large pressure sore on his butt.
 Until it heals, he must not sit.
 Village rehabilitation workers made this wheel lying cart for him to move about on.
-Here
+Here he helps a boy learn to walk.
+(Photo, John Fago.)